-This indicates that the IPN hydrogel film possesses excellent resistant to nonspecific protein adsorption in diluted saliva, compared to PBAfunctionalized hydrogel film.
-Moreover, a severe lag of glucose desorption was observed in the PBA-functionalized hydrogel film, possibly caused by the nonspecific protein adsorption.
-To further verify the protein-resistive properties of the IPN hydrogel film, we carried out SEM imaging of IPN hydrogel film and PBA-functionalized hydrogel film after incubating with human saliva for 48 h, and the results are shown in Fig. 5c and d.
+This indicates that the IPN hydrogel film possesses excellent resistance to nonspecific protein adsorption in diluted saliva, compared to the PBA-functionalized hydrogel film.
+Moreover, a severe lag of glucose desorption was observed in the PBA-functionalized hydrogel film, possibly caused by the nonspecific protein adsorption.65 To further confirm the protein-resistant properties of the IPN hydrogel film, we carried out SEM imaging of the IPN hydrogel film and the PBA-functionalized hydrogel film after incubating with human saliva for 48 h, and the results are shown in Fig. 5c and d.
 As can be seen from Fig. 5d, various impurities (e.g., protein and bacteria) were found adhered onto the PBA-functionalized hydrogel film surface, as was also observed by the large frequency shift of the hydrogel in diluted saliva.
-By contrast, impurities on the IPN hydrogel film surface were nearly unobservable (Fig. 5c), suggesting the IPN hydrogel has good protein resistive properties, thus can avoid nonspecific adsorption.
-The response and recovery of glucose in diluted saliva by IPN hydrogel film had good linearity with R = 0.952 and 0.949, respectively.
-The glucose level in diluted saliva calculated based on the response and recovery curves can be found in Fig. S8.
-The total contents of proteins in serum is about $6 \times 10^4$ - $8 \times 10^4$ mg/L, which is 27 - 1100 folds higher than that of in saliva (72 - 2232 mg/L).
-Therefore, to minimize the nonspecific protein adsorption, a moderate amount of glucose was spiked into 1% diluted serum (V7.5PBS:Vserum = 99:1).
-The PVDF film. and ion exchange resin were also employed to remove most of these molecules from serum prior to the detection.
-Fig. S9a shows the detection of glucose in diluted serum by IPN hydrogel film-coated QCM sensor.
+By contrast, impurities on the IPN hydrogel film surface were nearly unobservable (Fig. 5c), suggesting that the IPN hydrogel has good protein resistant properties, thus avoiding nonspecific adsorption.
+The response and recovery of glucose in diluted saliva by the IPN hydrogel film had good linearity with $R^2 = 0.952$ and 0.949, respectively.
+The glucose level in diluted saliva calculated based on the response and recovery curves can be found in Fig. S8.† The total content of proteins in the serum is about 6×10^4 - 8×10^4 mg L-1, which is 27-1100 fold higher than that in saliva (72-2232 mg L^{-1}).55 Therefore, to minimize the nonspecific protein adsorption, a moderate amount of glucose was spiked into 1% diluted serum ($V{7.5PBS}$: V{serum} = 99:1).
+The PVDF film and ion exchange resin were also employed to remove most of these molecules from the serum prior to the detection.
+Fig. S9a† shows the detection of glucose in the diluted serum using the IPN hydrogel film-coated QCM sensor.
 As the glucose concentrations gradually increased, the frequency shift became more negative.
 Moreover, a frequency shift of 45 Hz was observed due to nonspecific protein adsorption, when the diluted serum (glucose-free solution) was pumped into the flow cell.
-However, unlike the PBA-functionalized hydrogel film-coated QCM sensor ( $R^2$ = 0.713, see Fig. S10), the nonspecific protein adsorption does not affect the glucose detection of proposed QCM sensor, because the glucose concentration had a good linear relationship with frequency shift ( $R^2 = 0.978$ , see Fig. S9b).
-These results demonstrate the IPN hydrogel film can potentially be applied to detect glucose in complex biological samples such as saliva, serum.
+However, unlike the PBA-functionalized hydrogel film-coated QCM sensor ($R^2 = 0.713$, see Fig. S10[†]), the nonspecific protein adsorption does not affect the glucose detection of the proposed QCM sensor, because the glucose concentration had a good linear relationship with frequency shift ($R^2 = 0.978$, see Fig. S9b+).
+These results demonstrate that the IPN hydrogel film can potentially be applied to detect glucose in complex biological samples such as saliva and serum.
 To embody the advantage of the QCM glucose sensor, the analytical properties of the QCM sensor were compared with other detection methods.
-The results are summarized in Table S3.
-Obviously, the advantages of glucose monitoring by using QCM sensor are IPN hydrogel film with excellent antifouling, glucose sensitivity and simple storage condition over other detection methods like electrochemical sensors.
-Likewise, to enhance the view currecy of glucose detection in saliva or serum samples: Using the proposed QCM sensor, the samples needs a complex processing process to remove protein et al. The detailed discussion can be found in supplementary information.
+The results are summarized in Table S3.† Obviously, the advantages of glucose monitoring by using the QCM sensor are the IPN hydrogel film with excellent antifouling properties, glucose sensitivity and simple storage conditions over other detection methods like electrochemical sensors.
+Likewise, to enhance the accuracy of glucose detection in saliva or serum samples using the proposed QCM sensor, the samples need a complex processing process to remove proteins, etc. The detailed discussion can be found in the ESI.†